 - 1. Designation of Hearing Officers.
-The Rental Housing Committee or its designee shall appoint individuals who meet the criteria established in Chapter 6, Section B.2, to serve as Hearing Officers.
-The Rental Housing Committee or its designee may appoint Hearing Officers by contracting with an independent contractor or a third-party service provider. - 2.
+The Rental Housing Committee shall appoint individuals who meet the criteria established in Chapter 5, Section B.2 to serve as Hearing Officers.
+The Rental Housing Committee may appoint Hearing Officers by contracting with an independent contractor or a third-party service provider. - 2.
 Selection Criteria.
 Hearing Officers must meet the following criteria: - a.
-Juris Doctor or equivalent degree; and - b.
+Juris Doctor or equivalent degree. - b.
 Active or inactive membership in the California State Bar in good standing or other state bar.